 How to Boost Your Profits With Relationship Marketing

-When you’re in the start up phase of any sort of business, turning prospects into customers is your most important goal.
+When you’re in the start-up phase of any sort of business, getting prospects and turning those prospects into customers is your most important goal.
 This will show you whether or not your business niche, your products or services, or your marketing approach is working.
 And it’ll give you a much-needed cash infusion as you start to grow your venture.

 Through relationship marketing, which is a part of your wider customer relationship management efforts, you’ll be able to turn customers into raving fans that buy from you again and again and recommend you to others.
 The idea is you don’t want to have to continually seek out new customers and make just one sale.
 That may be okay at the beginning.
 But you’ll be drawing from a limited market.
 You don’t want that money you spent to land a new customer to go to waste.

 Instead, you want to retain the customers you have and increase their lifetime value.
 In other words, they spend more money over time with you, which makes your business more stable… and profitable.

 Using a hair-stylist as an example... would it be better to just give someone a hair cut one time then have to try to get someone new every single month, or would it be better to give someone a hair cut and have that person come back every single month?

 Also, new customer acquisition, in which you conduct lead generation campaigns through ads or social media to build a list (usually of emails online), then market to that list until they buy.
 If you just use ads to try and make direct sales, that can get very expensive with little results.

 The reason being you have to take someone who is not familiar with you, your business, or your products or services… and build enough trust so they buy from you.
 That process takes time and a lot of effort.
 Not to mention that simply buying ads, whether for direct sales or lead generation, on social media or through the pay-per-click or banner ad networks, can be very costly.